-Gaza, which is under ambargo and siege for a long while, is the world’s largest open-air prison.
-Two-million Palestinians deprived of their rights to travel freely are struggling to survive in the city encircled by high security walls.
-The basic necessities of human life such as access to hospitals, food, medications, accommodation, education and electricity is seldom possible in the city due to recurrent Israeli attacks.
+Life in Palestine has been difficult since the Israeli occupation in 1948.
+About two-million Palestinians deprived of their right to travel freely are struggling to survive in the city encircled by high security walls.
+The basic necessities of human life, such as access to hospitals, food, medications, accommodation, education, and electricity, are seldom possible in the city due to recurrent Israeli attacks.

-IHH's Gaza activities are coordinated through IHH Gaza office set up in 2009.
-The Gaza office is in charge of developing projects that will meet the need of Gazans.
-The Office facilitates relief aid and healthcare while providing regular education to over 2000 Palestinians through 3 education centers affiliated to the office.
+IHH's Gaza activities are coordinated through the IHH Gaza office, which was established in 2009.
+The Gaza office is in charge of developing projects to meet the people of Gaza.
+Through 1 education center affiliated with the office, the office facilitates relief aid, healthcare, and aid for orphans while also providing regular education to over 2000 Palestinians.

 - What does IHH Gaza Office do?